Muhaiminul-Kabir/Weather-forcast-system/README.md

 - Inspired by traditional weather forecasting methods and the potential of computer vision.
 - Thanks to the developers of the libraries used in this project.

-Feel free to modify or expand upon this project to suit your needs!